JHodgkins/MSP4-MovieBox/README.md

 ### Structure of pages
 The website application uses a mobile first approach with the page having a maximum width of 1320px at retina resolutions or a 1140px for most standard displays which centre aligns at higher resolutions.
 These constraints were used to maintain the user’s focus, attention and aid with sight lines.

+#### Header section
+The application follows a universal approach which comprises of a left aligned logo for Mobile through to Desktop.
+To the right is the applications main navigation, which is responsive, and full text links remain right aligned until tablet size and below where it will collapse to a right aligned Hamburger menu (toggle button).
+On devices tablet and below the user will be able to expand/collapse this menu using the menu toggle button to access all available menu items dependant on their logged in status.